danyagomezcantu/Verteilte_Systeme_Projekte/README.md

 ## What Has Been Implemented

 ### Implemented Features:
-- **First-Come, First-Served (FCFS) Scheduling:** The FCFS scheduling algorithm has been successfully implemented.
+- **First-Come, First-Served (FCFS) Scheduling:** The FCFS scheduling algorithm has been implemented.
 It provides a simple, non-preemptive approach where tasks are executed in the order they arrive.
 - **Dockerized Environment:** The project includes a Docker setup where each client runs in its own container, simulating a distributed system.
 - **RESTful API:** A basic REST API has been developed using Flask, enabling task distribution and status monitoring across the clients.